Okendo

 Lindsay Kolinsky

-And with nearly 70% of consumers saying that page speed impacts their willingness to buy from an online retailer, it’s not hyperbole to say that speed, or lack thereof, kills.
+In the ecommerce world, every millisecond of loading time can be the difference between a sale and an abandoned cart.
+And with nearly 70% of consumers saying that page speed impacts their willingness to buy from an online retailer, it’s clear that speed, or the lack thereof, can significantly affect business success.

 How Slow Site Speed Hurts Your Bottom Line